 - Fix your leaky gut, by consuming a diet clean of artificial foods, increasing your fermented foods and consuming bone broths daily. (recipe in this newsletter).
 Make sure you sleep at least 8 to 9 hours a night, this will help your Vitamin D status which will in turn help heal your leaky gut.

-- If you have some weight to lose, follow the 4 Phase Fat Elimination HCG Protocol, to not only help you with fat loss but to also help with eliminating foods other than gluten that may be causing your health problems.
+- If you have some weight to lose, follow the Fat Loss Protocol to not only help you with fat loss but to also help with eliminating foods other than gluten that may be causing your health problems.

-- If you do not need to lose weight then I suggest you do the Hunter Gatherer Elimination Protocol(new this month), which will help you get off gluten, become leptin sensitive as well as find out what foods cause you pain and discomfort as well as inflammation.
+- If you do not need to lose weight then I suggest you do the Healthy Keto Way which will help you get off gluten, become leptin sensitive as well as find out what foods cause you pain and discomfort as well as inflammation.

-- Read Changing Habits Changing Lives and learn about food and what food manufacturers do to it and why it is important to eat a diet clean of additives, preservatives, flavourings, modified milks and dairy, hydrogenated, interesterified and fractionated fats and oils.
+- Read Lab To Table and learn about food and what food manufacturers do to it and why it is important to eat a diet clean of additives, preservatives, flavourings, modified milks and dairy, hydrogenated, interesterified and fractionated fats and oils.

 - Once you have learnt more about your condition then write down questions you need to ask your doctor.
 If your doctor is not prepared to answer your questions or help you into a new routine of medications and tests, then find one that will.
 Visit ACNEM website to find a doctor who is starting to think differently.